smilecana/osys2040-assignment-2/README.md

 Then we run the command line:

 Bash:
-  $ DATABASE_URL=postgres://blahblah npm run watch
+  $ DATABASE_URL=postgres://blahblah npm run watch-heroku

-The first part "DATABASE_URL=postgres://blahblah" sets the DATABASE_URL environment variable for the process started with "npm run watch".
+The first part "DATABASE_URL=postgres://blahblah" sets the DATABASE_URL environment variable for the process started with "npm run watch-heroku".

 Windows CMD:
-  set DATABASE_URL=postgres://blahblah npm run watch
+  set DATABASE_URL=postgres://blahblah npm run watch-heroku

 Paper on web app setup: https://12factor.net/
    -- it will make you better --